abgordon/quote-server/README.md

 # Quote Server

 Quote server fills a need for interesting things to pop up when I open new terminal windows.
 I run this as a docker daemon so that it's always able to pull quotes when I open a new tab, edifying me in the process.
-And of course, you can keep the quote party going with `curl localhost:8080` whenever you see fit.
+I can also keep the quote party going with `curl localhost:8080` whenever I see fit.

 And now, you can too!
 Simply add the contents of `bash.sh` to your bash profile of choice; i'm on mac, so I just added it to `~/.bash_profile`.
 And that's all there is to it!
 Just kidding, that's a lie.
 You'll need to install docker, as well.